– The key to material selection, part design and performance

 - Why do we test plastics with and without a “notch”?
 What is really happening at the notch?
 Why do some polymers still perform when notched and some don’t?

 The list of questions is very long, but the ones listed above give at least a good idea of the general approach of the seminar.
-The seminar focuses on giving the participants a thorough understanding, so that any new question, new problems, new polymer hopefully can be addressed and examined with the right concepts in mind.
+The seminar focuses on giving the participants a through understanding so that any new question, new problem, new polymer can hopefully be addressed and examined with the right concepts in mind.